cristianlacey/data-based-dissipation-rates/README.md

 # Data-Based Instantaneous Conditional Dissipation Rate Profile Model for Premixed Turbulent Combustion

 This repository contains a deep neural network (DNN) model for use with manifold models of premixed turbulent combustion.
 The DNN was trained using ```TensorFlow``` version 2.4.1.
 The Anaconda environment containing all dependencies used to train and postprocess the DNN model is provided in ```tf-gpu.yml```.
-All associated libraries will automatically be installed to a new virtual environment called ```myenv``` via the command ```conda env create -n myenv -f tf-gpu.yml```.
+All associated libraries will automatically be installed to a new virtual environment named ```myenv``` via the command ```conda env create -n myenv -f tf-gpu.yml```.

 ## DNN Model Outputs